-The beginnings of subprograms and program section repeats are marked in a part program by labels (G98 L).
+The beginnings of subprograms and program section repeats are marked in a part program by labels (LBL).

 A LABEL is identified by a number between 1 and 65535 or by a name you define.
-Each LABEL number or LABEL name can be set only once in the program with the LABEL SET key or by entering G98.
+Each LABEL number or LABEL name can be set only once in the program with the LABEL SET key.
 The number of label names you can enter is only limited by the internal memory.